This guide is for you who want to secure the quality of your baby's pacifiers and how you can identify an original BIBS pacifier.

 Since natural rubber latex is a natural material, it can in some cases expand.
 Whenever you experience a change in the material the pacifier must be replaced.
 Natural rubber latex pacifiers must be replaced when you see the following signs:

 • Changes in the surface

 Natural rubber latex vs. silicone

 Natural rubber latex is a natural material and is affected by sunlight, high temperatures, and moisture which accelerates the aging process of the latex material.
+Since latex is a natural material color variation may occur.
 Silicone is an industrially manufactured hypoallergenic, odorless, and taste-neutral material that is known for its purity.
 The smooth transparent nipple is not as soft as natural rubber latex, but it retains its shape and can withstand high temperatures.